 Leaving your trampoline out in winter

 Of course, if you don't have the storage space to disassemble your trampoline for winter, then that's ok!
 You can protect it at all costs by investing in a trampoline cover.
-At Outdoor Toys, we have universal trampoline covers for 14ft trampolines, 12ft, 10ft, and 8ft trampolines.
+At Outdoor Toys, we have universal trampoline covers for 14ft trampolines, 12ft trampolines, 10ft trampolines, and 8ft trampolines.
+Not sure what size you need?
+We have a handy guide on how to measure your trampoline.

 Just make sure that, if by some miracle the UK winter brings us snowfall, then you must regularly scrape the snow off the top of the trampoline, as added weight can put undue pressure and strain on the springs if left for too long.
 Ensure you have safely removed and stowed any accessories, trampoline spare parts, and attachments before leaving the trampoline outside.